-\The orders since received have been incorporated in the form of appendices, q. c.
+&quot;The orders since received have been incorporated in the form of appendices, q. v.

 he details of expenditure are shown in Appendix III.
 The total cost will be approximately Rs.
 5,36,200 as against an estimate of Rs.
 4,92,320.
-The excess is fully explained by the increase made during settlement to the salaries of every class of efficial employed and by the great rise in the cost of all materials.
+The excess is fully explained by the increase made during settlement to the salaries of every class of official employed and by the great rise in the cost of all materials.
 Having regard to the extra charges involved, it may be claimed that operations have been carried through as economically as possible.
 The total cost will be met by the amount of the ultimate increase of a single year's demand.

-62. At the time of announcement of the assessment in each tabsil it was explained to the revenue payers and all The period of Settlement. concerned that the settlement would be liable to revision in any village or throughout a tahsil on the introduction of improved irrigation whether from the Lower Bari Doab Canal, or, as a result of the Sutlej, Haveli or other projects Subject to this proviso and on the as-sumption that Government can in law fix a term of settlement subject to curtailment if certain conditions are fulfilled, I would recommend a term of 30 years.
-The system of assessment provides for the automatic assessment of new resources as they come into being, and so meets what would otherwise he a strong objection to a long period of settlement.
+62. At the time of announcement of the assessment in each tahsil it The period of Settlement.
+The system of any village or throughout a tahsil on the introduction of improved irrigation whether from the Lower Bari Doab Canal, or, as a result of the Sutlej.
+Haveli or other projects Subject to this proviso and on the assumption that Government can in law fix a term of settlement subject to curtailment if certain conditions are fulfilled, I would recommend a term of 30 years.
+The system of assessment provides for the automatic assessment of new resources as they come into being, and so meets what would otherwise be a strong objection to a long period of settlement.
 If, on the other hand, a term of settlement once fixed under section 53 of the Land Revenue Act cannot be curtailed, then it will be undesirable in view of the various canal projects under consideration, to fix a term of more than 5 years.
 If it is necessary on legal grounds to fix a short term, it will be desirable to make it generally known that there is no intention to revise the settlement at the end of the period unless an improved system of irrigation dependent on a masonry weir has been introduced.

 63. Pandit Nand Lal Tikku has served throughout the Settlement.
 Notice of Officers.
+Notice of Officers.

-It e officiated as Settlement Officer during my absence for 41⁄2 months and he was responsible for the assessment of the Lodhran tahsil.
+Notice of Officers. absence for 41⁄2 months and he was responsible for the assessment of the Lodhran tahsil.
 The revision of the Rivaj-i-am was done by him and as Extra Assistant Settlement Officer he was in charge of measurement and record work in the Kabirwala, Mailsi and Lodhran tahsils.
 Already fully experienced in most branches of settlement work, he has further obtained a thorough grasp of the principles and practice of assessment and is now well qualified to conduct a settlement.
 His relations with the staff and the people have been cordial, and he has maintained a high standard of discipline with a minimum of friction.
 I would bring his services to the special notice of Government.